 This guideline covers how healthcare services for people with skin cancers should be organised.
 It aims to improve diagnosis and care by recommending which healthcare professionals should be involved and at which stage.

 2010 update: the management of low-risk basal cell carcinomas in the community (updated recommendations and evidence on this topic only)

 2006 guideline: improving outcomes for people with skin tumours including melanoma (recommendations and evidence)

-- Cancer networks should establish two levels of multidisciplinary teams to care for patients.
+- cancer networks should establish 2 levels of multidisciplinary teams

-- Patients with a precancerous lesion should either be treated by their GP or referred
+- people with precancerous lesions should be treated by their GP or referred

-- Patients who need specialist diagnosis should be referred to a doctor trained to diagnose skin cancer.
+- people who need specialist diagnosis should be referred to a doctor trained to diagnose skin cancer